 Can You Cut Straight With a Jigsaw?

-However, there are other factors that affect how straight and clean the cut can be – for instance, the jigsaw model, the type of blade you are using, and the type of material you are cutting.
+However, other factors affect how straight and clean the cut can be – for instance, the jigsaw model, the type of blade you are using, and the type of material you are cutting.

 The guide built in this article is mainly designed for short straight cuts and crosscuts.
-To make long straight cuts with a jigsaw a guide rail (guide track) would be a better option.
+To make long straight cuts with a jigsaw a guide track would be a better option.

 Why Does my Jigsaw Blade Bend?